China Western Development: Environmental protection

 Foreseeing significant environmental impacts in the massive infrastructure development program, the state highly publicizes environmental preservation in its campaign to open up the West.
 Farmland conversion to forest and grassland is the dominant strategy for this effort, targeting specifically the regions crucial to the Yangtze's protection.
 In Sichuan, the government aims to protect the 19.23 million hectares of existing forest and plant an additional 2.93 million hectares of new forest to diminish the amount of silt flowing into the Yangtze.
-Around of farmland was converted in Guizhou in 2001, a key region for Yangtze preservation.
+Around 1333 ha of farmland was converted in Guizhou in 2001, a key region for Yangtze preservation.
 In Shaanxi, 571,000 hectares of farmland and 427,000 hectares of wasteland were converted to forest or grass between 1999 and 2002.
 Another 280,000 hectares of farmland and the same expanse of wasteland were converted in 2003.
-China's environmental program in the west has made China “one of a few countries in the world that have been rapidly increasing their forest cover,” according to David Dollar, director of the World Bank in China.
+China's environmental program in the west has made China "one of a few countries in the world that have been rapidly increasing their forest cover," according to David Dollar, director of the World Bank in China.

 Although the project seems to be going successfully, it creates a potential fiscal burden for the government.
 Massive farmland conversion requires a tremendous amount of funding for resettling the farmers.
 In addition, to compensate farmers for their loss in agricultural profit, the state has committed to supplying them with grains and funds for planting trees and grass.
 This results in a prescribed allotment of 60 yuan per mu by the central policy.
 A further complication is farmer dissatisfaction when the government fails to deliver on its contract, since the local government usually bases compensation on actual production value, resulting in compensation between 20 and 50 yuan, plus a 300 jin appropriation of grain.

 Farmers who are temporarily benefiting from the compensation will soon rely on governmental subsidy once the tree-planting project is completed.
 81,000 tons of grain, 154 million yuan in cash subsidies and 266 million yuan for tree saplings to almost 800,000 farming households have already been spent in Shaanxi.
 If the provincial government decides to honor its commitment for another 5–8 years, it will cost a total of 11.7 billion yuan in grain and cash subsidies.
 The heavy financial cost makes the sustainability of the environmental project questionable.

 Furthermore, while the environmental project is critically emphasized in the campaign, very little has been discussed on the impact of intensified coal extraction, increased thermal plant operation, reservoir inundation, and transportation and transmission line construction, all of which create a more detrimental impact to the environment that the environmental program can compensate for.